Ellath3may0/AFCEA-2024-toroidal-sneks/README.md

+# Disclaimer

+I (Ella) did not make this software package.
+My work is limited to altering the config and submission documents.
+This project is intended to be my work towards a submission for a competition, and not the creation of the Sneks game.
+Below is the original README if you wish to open and test my snek.

+#### Extra note:
+For debugging purposes, I may have changed the config file to require a keypress to make the sneks take steps.

 # Sneks on a Toroidal Plane

 Build the behavior for your Snek and upload it at [sneks.dev/submit](https://www.sneks.dev/submit) to see how